 • Realize that it may take years to absorb the emotional impact of what has happened.
 Adultery isn’t something you can get over quickly.
 It’s important to give yourself plenty of recovery time.”

 The first portion of this article came from the book, The Divorce Remedy: The Proven 7-Step Program for Saving Your Marriage -written by Michele Weiner Davis, published by Simon & Schuster.
-Although this book does not come from a “Christian” perspective, most of the principles presented are very solid.
+Most of the principles presented in this book are very solid eve though this book does not come from a “Christian” perspective.
 She teaches you how to identify specific marriage-saving goals, move beyond ineffective, hurtful ways of interacting, and become an expert on “doing what works.”

-(NOTE: While we agree with about 95% of what this book presents, we do disagree with some of Michelle’s advice to couples who face an Internet Pornography problem.
+(NOTE: We agree with about 95% of what this book presents.
+We do, however, disagree with some of Michelle’s advice to couples who face an Internet Pornography problem.
 Even so, we recommend this book to couples because the rest of the advice is very helpful.)